thereiswaldo/jeremywalsh.ca/_drafts/regression-analysis-for-items-and-gold-in-league-of-legends.md

 ![](/uploads/deathspredicted-vs-actual.png)

 These are poor indicators for goodness of fit, but since we are not using this model to make a highly accurate prediction, it doesn't matter that much to us.
+If we look at the

 * explain what htis means